 “whenever you get a trauma page the first thing to do is take your own pulse.
 Early when I first started, you get a page about some horrific accident and your adrenaline would start pumping and your heart would start beating faster.
 You need to make sure that you're calm within yourself.
 That you're centered on the needs of the person you're about to speak with rather than your own needs.
 It's a challenge when you walk into a room where there is a person dying who is the same age as one of your own children.
 You have to realize and remain focused on the needs of the patient and the patient's family.
 You want to be centered spiritually in recognizing that God is at work in the midst of the situation, that we are willing to be available to Him.
 To be used in the life of these other people.
-There some times that you just move very quickly from thing to thing and you don't have the opportunity to go through a checklist of things.
+There [are] some times that you just move very quickly from thing to thing and you don't have the opportunity to go through a checklist of things.
 I believe that experience has made some of that just a very automatic thing as you walk from one room to another or one patient to another.”
 [Zach, lines 75-90]

+Heeding Zach’s advice about being present in every interaction has the potential to improve communication not just for the chaplains, but also for all hospital and organizational members.
+When people are present during a communicative interaction, they reduce their uncertainty, build or maintain their relationships, and better understand their role.

-In summary, hospital chaplains communicate for three concrete reasons: to build relationships, to better articulate and understand their roles, and to make sense of the paradoxical nature of being a hospital chaplain.
+This section presents the findings of 16 long interviews with various hospital chaplains.
+The findings represent patterns found in the chaplains’ recalled experiences and interactions in their environments.
+Chaplains’ behavior exhibits both convergence and divergence as related to communication accommodation theory.
+Chaplains also exhibit role-switching behaviors, which allows them to interact with different co-workers across the organization.
+They communicate for three concrete reasons: to build relationships, to better articulate and understand their roles, and to make sense of the paradoxical nature of being a hospital chaplain.
 These communicative interactions take place formally in places such as meetings and rounds as well as informally in locations such as walking down the hallway.
 They also occur in dyadic, small group, and even organizational contexts.
-Finally, the interactions accomplish task, relational, and identity goals associated with communication.
+Finally, the interactions accomplish task, relational, and identity goals associated with communication (Clark & Delia, 1979; O’Keefe, 1988).
 Given the large number of communicative interactions in which hospital chaplains participate and the expansive number of organizational members with whom they communicate, it becomes apparent why liaison is an accurate label for those who hold these positions.

-This section presented the findings of 16 long interviews with various hospital chaplains.
-The findings are a collection of representations of the patterns found in the transcripts.
-Chaplains were asked to recall their own experiences and interactions in their environments.
-Each chaplain’s interview was transcribed and coded for themes and emerging data.
-Analysis revealed that chaplains’ behavior exhibits both convergence and divergence as related to communication accommodation theory.
-Chaplains also exhibit role-switching behaviors, which allows them to interact with different coworkers across the organization, and operate as liaisons within their organizational networks.
-Further discussion of the material expressed the potential for extending communication accommodation theory into more organizational contexts and not just intercultural communication.

 Chapter Five: Conclusions and Recommendations